-At any time after receiving a report of an alleged violation of this policy, the Office of Equity may remove a student Respondent from the University's Education Programs and Activities on an emergency basis if an individualized safety and risk analysis determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations justifies removal.
-In the event the Office of Equity imposes an interim removal, it will provide the Respondent with notice and an opportunity to challenge the removal decision immediately following the removal.
+At any time after receiving a report of an alleged violation of this policy, the University may remove a student Respondent from the University's Education Programs and Activities on an emergency basis if an individualized safety and risk analysis determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations justifies removal.
+In the event the University imposes an interim removal, it will provide the Respondent with notice and an opportunity to challenge the removal decision immediately following the removal.
 Any emergency removal of a student will involve consultation with the Behavioral Consultation Team and the Division of Student Affairs.

-In the case of a Respondent who is a non-student employee, and in the University's discretion, the University may place the Respondent on administrative leave at any time after receiving a report, including during the pendency of the investigation and hearing process.
-The decision to place a non-student employee on administrative leave will be made by the employee's unit director and the Office of the Provost (for faculty Respondents) or Human Resources (for staff Respondents) upon recommendation of the Office of Equity.
+In the case of a Respondent who is a non-student employee, and in the University's discretion, the Universitymay place the Respondent on administrative leave at any time after receiving a report, including during thependency of the investigation and hearing process.
+The decision to place a non-student employee on administrative leave will be made by the employee's unit director and the Office of the Provost (for facultyRespondents) or Human Resources (for staff Respondents) upon recommendation of the Office of Equity.

-For all other Respondents, including independent contractors and guests, the University retains broad discretion to prohibit such persons from entering onto its campus and other properties at any time, and for any reason, whether after receiving a report or otherwise.
+For all other Respondents, including third-party affiliates and guests, the University retains broad discretion to prohibit such persons from entering onto its campus and other properties at any time, and for any reason, whether after receiving a report or otherwise.
+Such individuals are generally not entitled to any process set forth in this policy, particularly upon removal from campus.